The Sport is Strider's best-selling model - extended seat post and padded seat are an upgrade from the Classic.

 Strider is one of the smallest balance bikes on the market.
-With a minimum seat height of 11″, kids as young as 18-months can ride a Strider.
+With a minimum seat height of 11″, kids as young as 18-months can ride a Strider bike.
 Being one of the lightest as well, the Strider is a great starter balance bike for kids.
 While its small frame isn’t ideal for older and/or taller kids, the extended seat post on the Sport and Pro models does allow kids up to age 5 to ride the Strider.

 Remember, a properly fitted balance bike allows the seat height to be set 1″ to 1.5″ less than a child’s inseam (measured crotch to floor with shoes on).
 To allow room for growth, it’s ideal to purchase a bike with a maximum seat height of at least 2″ above the child’s current inseam.

 Strider Balance Bikes Fit Kids Across a Wide Range of Ages